 Essential oils are natural degreasers and have antibacterial properties.
 Most of the oils protect against bacteria, mould and viruses, which makes them an excellent addition towards your domestic cleaning product army.

-You can use it in the kitchen or the bathroom by adding it to the dishwasher or the laundry detergent.
+- Tea tree oil – You can use it in the kitchen or the bathroom by adding it to the dishwasher or laundry detergent.

-Especially effective during the winter.
-You can add it to the laundry detergent, since it has the ability to kill dust mites that might lurk in your blanket.
+- Eucalyptus oil – Especially effective during the winter.
+You can add it to the laundry detergent since it has the ability to kill dust mites that might lurk in your blanket.

-Lavender oil has a gentle flavour, and has been used in clothes’ hangers for centuries because it chases off moths.
+- Lavender oil – Lavender oil has a gentle flavour and has been used in clothes hangers for centuries because it chases off moths.
 Pour either in the drier or the drawers – it will spread its sweet aroma all around.
 Adding it to water to wash fruits will induce a pleasant flavour, too.

-Same as the sweet orange oil, it is a natural cleaning product, a perfect fit for rustic furniture.
-Mix it with a tiny bit of olive oil and wipe with a clean towel.
+- Lemon oil – it is a natural cleaning product and a perfect fit for rustic furniture.
+Mix it with a tiny bit of olive oil and wipe it with a clean towel.
 This will give the furniture a strong shine.

-- Ironing Water – add 15 drops of essential oil in 80 ml of distilled water.
+- Ironing water – add 15 drops of essential oil to 80 ml of distilled water.